erennmutlu1/EvaExchange-API/README.md

 - **Buy Operation**: Execute buy operations for shares.
 - **Sell Operation**: Execute sell operations for owned shares in a portfolio.
 - **Trade History**: View a history of executed trades.
-- **Portfolio Management**: Manage portfolios with real-time value updates.
+- **Portfolio And Share Management**: Manage portfolios and shares with real-time value updates.

 ### Installation